m00nbek/asset-cleaner/QUICKSTART.md

 assetcleaner
 ```

-## 📝 Update Your README
+## 📝 README Updated

-Before publishing, update `README.md`:
+The README has been updated with:

-1. Replace `yourusername` with your actual GitHub username
+1. ✅ GitHub username set to `m00nbek`
-2. Update the installation URLs
+2. ✅ All installation URLs updated
-3. Add screenshots if desired
+3. ✅ Example paths use generic project names
-4. Add your contact info
+4. Ready to publish!

 ## 🔄 Making Updates